SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 Please note that calling actions is currently only available when using *OpenAI*, *Mistral AI* or *OpenRouter* are used as GPT service providers.

+There are some predefined actions available for the Strategist, which come with the standard installation and you can define your own actions.
+But this will require a very deep knowledge of the inner workings of Simulator Controller and the Assistants.
+You have been warned.
+If you want to try this, check out the [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#boosting-conversation-with-an-llm) for the "Conversation" booster.

 The following table shows you the predefined actions, that might be triggered by the LLM during a conversation with the Strategist:

 | Action                 | Parameter(s)      | Example(s) |